conceptofmind/job-posting-analysis/README.md

 # job-posting-analysis
-Data Science job posting analysis and resume comparison using NLP and Scikit Learn
+Data Science job posting analysis and resume comparison using NLP and Scikit Learn.
+Currently a work in progress.